Privacy Policy

 Subject to applicable data protection law, we will share your personal data with third parties only in the ways that are described in this privacy policy.
 We do not sell your personal data to third parties.

-• Any member of our group of companies, which means our subsidiaries, associated companies where we have shareholdings.
+- Our group companies: Any member of our group of companies, which means our subsidiaries and associated companies where we have shareholdings.

-• Business partners, suppliers and subcontractors for the performance of any contract we enter into with them or you.
+- Service providers: Business partners, suppliers, subcontractors, and other companies providing services to us for the performance of any contract we enter into with them or you.

-• Market nnalytics and search engine providers that assist us in the improvement and optimisation of our products and services.
+- Analytics providers: Market analytics and search engine providers that assist us in the improvement and optimisation of our products and services.

-• If we are under a duty to disclose or share your personal data in order to comply with any legal and regulatory obligation, or in order to enforce or apply any agreements between you; or to protect the rights, property, or safety of us, our customers, or others.
+- Legal and regulatory bodies: If we are under a duty to disclose or share your personal data to comply with any legal and regulatory obligation; to enforce or apply our agreements; or to protect the rights, property, or safety of StrideUp, our customers, or others.

 6. How we store, process and secure your personal data

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
-By submitting your personal data, you agree to this transfer, storing or processing.
-We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy policy.
-All information you provide to us via email or our site is stored on our secure servers.
+The data that we collect from you may be transferred to, and stored at, a destination outside the United Kingdom (“UK”) or the European Economic Area (“EEA”).
+It may also be processed by staff operating outside the UK or EEA who work for us or for one of our suppliers.
+Whenever we transfer your personal data out of the UK or EEA, we ensure a similar degree of protection is afforded to it by ensuring appropriate legal safeguards are in place.
+All information you provide to us is stored on our secure servers.

 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 We follow generally accepted standards to protect the personal data submitted to us, both during transmission and once we receive it.
-Unfortunately, the transmission of information via the internet or method of electronic storage is not completely secure.
+Unfortunately, the transmission of information via the internet or methods of electronic storage is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee its absolute security.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.
+In the event of a material personal data breach, we will only notify you if we believe that your rights and freedoms may be at high risk, as required by law.

 7. Data retention policy